Arina-W/Detecting-Lane-Boundaries/README.md

  * Most of the time that the model did not perform well were when there was some form of shadows emerging on the road.
  * One suggestion that could produce a cleaner and smoother result would be to create a model that could help enhance lane lines apart from emerging shadows.

+ * Lastly, thank you for your time taken for viewing this project.
+I had a nice time writing it!
+Please share your thoughts or suggestions if/where applicable.
+Have a nice day!